konvajs/site/source/docs/drag_and_drop/Drag_and_Drop.md

-title: Drag and Drop Tutorial
+title: HTML5 Canvas Drag and Drop Tutorial
 ---

 To drag and drop shapes with Konva, we can set the `draggable` property